Sailing a MOD70 - Speed is a drug..

 And sailing this MOD70 changed my perspective of "sailing".

-During our first training day we had lovely weather, with "only" about 15 knots of wind, but from the moment we hoisted the sails, I realized what this beast-of-a-boat could do: With the least efforts, on that beautiful training day, we went faster than the wind,... almost all the time: With 15 knots of wind, without pressure on the boat or crew, we flew at 23 knots easily.
+During our first training day we had lovely weather, with "only" about 15 knots of wind, but from the moment we hoisted the sails, I realized what this beast-of-a-boat could do: With the least efforts, on that beautiful training day, we went faster than the wind,... almost all the time: With 15 knots of wind, without pressure on the boat or crew, we flew at 23 knots boat speed easily.

 For the sailors amongst you: even when sailing at 170° True Wind Angle (TWA), because of the speed of the boat, the Apparent Wind Angle (AWA) was 50°-60°, so this boat never really sails in a downwind configuration: the apparent wind always comes from "forward".
+Well, same principle as the foiling AC75 America's cups boats: you don't see those flying spinnakers or other "traditional" downwind sails neither.
+Same on a MOD70!

 Contrary to the VO65, where we trimmed the sails continuously, on the MOD70, we hardly trimmed the sails: the boat speed was trimmed purely by the tiller, changing the boat's angle to the wind slightly.
 As she is so light, the boat speed would pick up 5-10 kts in just a few seconds purely by steering her with slight different wind angles.
-Doing so, she lifted her windward hull out of the water, and when putting on more pressure, lifting also the center hull up, mainly sailing on her downwind hull and foiling daggerboard.
+Doing so, she lifted her windward hull out of the water, and when putting on more pressure, lifting also the center hull up, mainly sailing on her downwind hull and semi-foiling daggerboard.

-I thought the below-deck space was limited on Sisi, the VO65, but inside the MOD70, there was far less space: the two outer hulls are empty, and the center hull was really narrow - stretching out my arms, I could touch both sides of the hull with my hands.
+I thought the below-deck space was limited on Sisi, the VO65, but inside the MOD70, there was far less space: the two outer hulls are empty, and the center hull was really narrow - stretching out my arms, I could touch both sides of the hull with my arms stretched out.
 Aft in the center hull, there was some storage area, a small stove and a mini-sink.
 Midships, there was a navigation desk and forward she had three bunks and sail storage space.
 And that was it, basically..

 We had a great start, battling it out with several other big trimarans, including "Actual", a 100ft ULTIM trimaran.
 But we beat them all at the starting line.
 This starting line battle made some great photo shots as we picked up speed and all trimarans started to fly over the waves on only one hull, ours in front.
 With the full professional crew the competitors had, they passed us, 30 minutes into the race.
-But even that was a thrill to see: These are not sailing boats, these are beasts,...!
+But even that was a thrill to see them racing past us in "full push mode": These are not sailing boats, these are ABSOLUTE beasts,...!

 Now you need to understand what this means: as we flew through the regatta course, at 25-30-35 knots boat speed, and with a true wind of 30-35 knots, this means, when sailing upwind, the apparent wind speed easily hits 60-70 knots, which is about 110-130 km/h.
 So the wind and rain hits you at 110-130 km/h.
 It was the first time I sailed, where some of the crew had to wear goggles to protect their eyes.
 With water and spray splashing us, all crew were in full foul-weather gear as our outer layer was soaked within minutes.
 Luckily, with the weather gear we had, our inner layers stayed dry, but... it was cold, and the rain drops hit our faces as if someone was throwing pebbles at us.

 And while the MOD70 healed far less than the VO65's 30°-35° heal, I also found the MOD70 to be very stable - compared to Sisi, the VO65: She would have less of an up-down longitude pitch, but there was quite a bit of lateral jerking, as the helmsman moved the tiller left-right to pick up speed.
+So, one really had to hold on to "something", when moving on deck.

 It was bloody cold, bloody wet, bloody exciting, and bloody challenging.
 Especially for me, as I had hurt my back two weeks before and was rather weary not to injure my back again while on the boat.
 But the 4 "amateur sailors" like me, were well taken care of by the 5 pro-crew, under the guidance of Eric, the skipper.